Secrecy around Tyuratam test range

 Although an army of people was involved in the early construction in the first ICBM missile range near Tyuratam, the Soviet security service were determined to maintain maximum secrecy around the project.
 Letters to soldiers and officers employed in the construction had to be addressed to Moscow-400, or Leningrad-300 and in their communications with friends and relatives personnel was strictly prohibited to give any details, which would hint about the location or the purpose of the site.
 In fact, even high-ranking construction managers in Tyuratam, have not been officially told what they were building, and they were instructed not to ask any questions beyond their direct responsibilities.
-In most cases the construction personnel had access only to the facilities they were directly assigned to work on.
+In most cases the construction personnel had access only to the facilities they had directly been assigned to work on.
 (51)

 According to the NIIP-5 veteran, the Soviet intelligence knew about upcoming F.H.
 Powers' overflight in May 1960.
 (51 p.
 160) In April 1960, an antiaircraft defense brigade was rushed from Leningrad to Tyuratam.
 The brigade's missiles arrived at the cargo terminal of Site 2 and were deployed at the facility No. 38 and near R-7's assembly building and were ordered to be in battle readiness by April 30.